Assistant Professor of Political Economy

 Assistant Professor of Economics and of Political Science (by courtesy), School of Humanities and Sciences

 Welcome.
-I'm an economist in the political economy group at the Stanford GSB.
+I'm a member of the political economy group at the Stanford GSB.
 My research uses a combination of economic theory and empirical analysis to investigate the processes by which cultural and political institutions have developed historically, and to draw new strategies for contemporary development policy.
-I am particularly interested in formal and informal mechanisms that have been successful in fostering tolerance and cooperation among members of different social and ethnic groups.
+I am particularly interested in formal and informal mechanisms that have been successful in mitigating conflict and fostering beneficial political reforms among members of different social and ethnic groups.

-- Primary: political economics, economic history, comparative politics, development economics.
+- Primary: comparative politics, development economics, economic history, political economy

 - Secondary: theory (contracts, decisions and incentives), industrial organization.